Echotengli/Echotengli.github.io/publications.md

 Li T., Zhou D. (2017).
 Investigation and analysis on the development of 'grain bank' - Taking Hubei Sanjie Group as an example. *Grain Science and Technology and Economy*, 42(3), 1-4. (in Chinese) [*doi*](https://link.oversea.cnki.net/doi/10.16465/j.gste.cn431252ts.20170301)

-Li T. (2025).
-Consumer heterogeneity and e-market concentration: An agent-based approach. *Journal of Artificial Societies and Social Simulation*, accepted (2025-10-31).
+Wander Jager, Patrycja Antosz, Loes Bouman, Teng Li, J. Gareth Polhill, Timo Szczepanska and Shaoni Wang.
+(2025).
+HUMAT: An Integrated Framework for Modelling Individual Motivations, Social Exchange and Network Dynamics. *Journal of Artificial Societies and Social Simulation*, 28(1), 4. [*doi*](https://www.jasss.org/28/1/4.html)

 (*in progress*) Teng Li, Francesca Giardini.
 Unraveling the role of vulnerability and norm compliance in societal preparedness in health crises.